Okay. Roll up your sleeves!

 With a Medicare Advantage plan, you generally pick a primary care doctor or medical group which coordinates your care.

-You must stay within this network for care outside of a true emergency.
+You must stay within this network for care unless you have a true emergency.

 The list of doctors and hospitals will also be smaller in a given area.